caseytechschool-cts/AI-TimbarraTeacherPD/Content.md

 Fei-Fei Li is the instrumental figure in large-scale image datasets, AI ethics and education.
 Leads Stanford HAI bridging AI and humanities.

-## Current and Future Applications
+## Current and future applications

 AI and machine learning are now embedded in many common consumer products and services: